Aaditya55/MLOPs-Automation-/README.md

 ![Screenshot (38)](https://user-images.githubusercontent.com/44314055/83801725-43895d80-a6c7-11ea-9aee-cc7d1508cd92.png)

-## Job2 : We've to the build the docker image .
+## Job2 :
+       This is to check the container required for model training and starting it.
+We've to the build the docker image .

  ![Screenshot (39)](https://user-images.githubusercontent.com/44314055/83809592-535b6e80-a6d4-11ea-8169-e85132a0b6ba.png)